Port Authority 4000-series PCC: Service

 In 1993, the Overbrook Line was shut down between Castle Shannon and South Hills Junction due to the deteriorated conditions of the track, bridges, walls, and other infrastructure.
-With that, routes 47 and 47S were suspended, and the 47D was reduced to a short shuttle between Drake and Castle Shannon, where riders would be required to transfer to route 42S, 42L, or a bus to continue to downtown.
+Route 47 and 47S were suspended, and the 47D was reduced to a short shuttle between Drake and Castle Shannon, where riders could transfer to the 42L, 42S South Hills Village via Beechview, or a bus to continue to downtown.

-In 1999, the Drake shuttle was shut down, and the remaining PCC's were retired.
+In 1999, the 47D shuttle was shut down, and the remaining PCC's were retired.